Skip to main content

 with my friends.

-The Hakone Ekiden is a two-day race held on January 2–3 each year.
+- The Tokyo-Hakone Ekiden is a two-day race held from Jan.
+2–3 each year.
 It is run from Tokyo to Lake Ashi in Hakone, Kanagawa Prefecture, in two stages.
 On the first day, runners make their way to Hakone, and on the second, they return to Tokyo.
-The 218-kilometer (135-mile) distance is broken up into 10 stations, with the hardest being the challenging climb up to Lake Ashi through the Hakone mountains.
+The 135-mile distance is divided into 10 stations, with the hardest being the challenging climb up to Lake Ashi through the Hakone mountains. ↩︎